-Activity 1.1 Up-skilling or reskilling of the most vulnerable households to reinstate their livelihoods systems through engaging prospective beneficiaries in 'on-the-job' training.
-Project initiated consultations with stakeholders and local administrations in Gegharkunik and Syunik regionsto select an implementing partner for the paid on-job-training activities.
-After considerations and discussions, the project successfully selected an implementing partner (responsible party) for this activity: the "Youth for Change" local NGO, which is based in Vardenis town, Gegharkunik region.
-Through this partner 45 beneficiaries (displaced women) for on job training in Goris (Syunik) and Vardenis areas were selected.
-The responsible party identified 15 local small businesses and entrepreneurs; and after negotiations the selected beneficiaries were smoothly engaged in paid "on-the-job" training.
-The employers represented various sectors of the economy, including SMEs, individual entrepreneurs, public schools, local authorities, community organizations and CSO's.
-This activity alsosupported the employers in their economic recovery by enrolling a workforce of 45 employees.
+Activity 1.1 Up-skilling or reskilling of the most vulnerable households to reinstate their livelihoods systems through engaging prospective beneficiaries in paid 'on-the-job' training.
+In the previous reporting period the project successfully selected an implementing partner (responsible party) for this activity: the "Youth for Change" local NGO, which is based in Vardenis town, Gegharkunik.
+The partner organized paid on job trainings for 45 beneficiaries last year.
+In this reporting period the partner again conducted need assessment, and based on its results successfully selected 68 beneficiaries (displaced women) for on paid job training in Goris, Kapan (Syunik province) and Vardenis, Gavar, Chambarak (Gegharkunik province) areas.
+The responsible party identified 25 local businesses and public agencies and after negotiations the selected beneficiaries were smoothly engaged in paid "on-the-job" training.
+The employers represented various sectors of the economy, including Food/ Cooking & Baking, textile industry, teaching, accounting, healthcare services etc. This activity also supported the employers in their economic recovery by enrolling a workforce of 68 employees.
 Through this modality beneficiaries received 100.000 AMD net monthly salary; taxes and social payments were paid by the project as well; and employers received 34.000AMD monthly per each beneficiary for coaching and consultations.
 Ongoing coaching and consultations were carried by the responsible party with both employers and beneficiaries on various topics, such as employee rights, obligations, labor legislation issues.
 Thanks to this endeavor, the beneficiaries were able to generate income, enhance their employability, upgrade their skills and acquire working experience through work-based learning.
-The overall number of beneficiaries, including the households members of the selected participants is 236.
+The overall number of beneficiaries, including the households members of the selected participants is 331.
 Performance evaluations were used to support tracking beneficiaries' progress.
-By the end of the reporting period about 12 beneficiaries had received preliminary job offers to continue their job in the current workplaces; yet, much more permanent job offers are anticipated once employers determine market demand for their businesses and figure their need for the winter-spring season.
-This activity will continue and involve additional beneficiaries in the next project phase.
+By the end of the reporting period about 20 beneficiaries had received preliminary job offers to continue their job in the current workplaces; yet, more job offers are anticipated once some employers determine market demand for their businesses.
+The successful results of this activity are showcased in a number of Communications materials (stories and videos), attached to this report.